bitovi/hatchify/README.md

 # Seeding Sample Data

-**✏️ Run the following commands in your terminal to save some sample data: **
+> ✏️ Run the following commands in your terminal to save some sample data.

 ```bash
 curl 'http://localhost:3000/api/todos' \